stevenczwu/NST_for_ZKM/README.md

 cd ~/zkm
 bash zkm.sh
 ```
-(Reboot may be needed before that.)
+(Reboot may be needed before running the commands.)

 ### Setup
+With a new computer installed with linux system Ubantu 16.04 and GTX 1080, you may set the computer up for the project by doing following steps:

-1) Install Nvidia Driver for GTX1080
+1) Install Nvidia Driver for GTX 1080

 One possible method:
 ```bash